autometrics-dev/autometrics-py/examples/README.md

 Then, it enters into an infinite loop (with a 2 second sleep period), calling methods repeatedly with different input parameters.
 This should start generating data that you can explore in Prometheus.
 Just follow the links that are printed to the console!

-Don't forget to configure Prometheus to scrape the metrics endpoint.
+Don't forget to configure Prometheus itself to scrape the metrics endpoint.
 Here's an example `prometheus.yaml` file:

 ```yaml
 # Example prometheus.yaml